VDI shops are always on the lookout for ways to simplify monitoring and management.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 VDI monitoring tools allow IT to see in to all the nooks and crannies of a VDI deployment, including areas such as web browsing and application use.
 IT can analyze the data it gets from Citrix monitoring tools to locate and fix potential problems before they affect end users.

-There are four main Citrix monitoring tools built into XenApp and XenDesktop.
-The primary Citrix monitoring tool is Director.
+There are four main Citrix VDI monitoring tools built into XenApp and XenDesktop.
+Out of the Citrix VDI monitoring tools, Director is the primary option.
 Citrix Session Recording, Configuration Logging and Monitor Service Open Data (OData) API round out the rest of the list.

 Find direction with Citrix Director